 Hike Rainbow Mountain

 As the name implies, Rainbow Mountain in Peru is a rainbow-colored mountain peak.
-Located at over 5,000m above sea level, Rainbow Mountain is a spectacular sight to see.
+Located at over 5,000 m (16,404 ft) above sea level, Rainbow Mountain is a spectacular sight to see.
 Tours run daily from Cusco, just be prepared for a little altitude sickness!

 Swim with Turtles

 In Mancora one of the most popular things to do among tourists (besides surfing) is swimming with the sea turtles.
 These turtles have learned the time of day in which tours go out on the ocean and come to the boat in packs.
 Then, you are given the opportunity to jump in the water with the turtles!

 They are massive sea turtles and it is a pretty cool experience.